gebes/there/README.md

 	// We wrap Next() with a Context, by using the WithContext Wrapper.
 	// In the GetAuthHeader Handler, we can then use the current Context to read "auth"
 	// WithContext can also be returned in a regular Handler, but it would make no sense.
 To where do you want to pass the context???
-	// The WithContext() and Next() HttpResponse should only be used for Middlewares return WithContext(context.WithValue(request.Context(), "auth", auth), Next()) }
+	// The WithContext() and Next() HttpResponse should only be used for middlewares return WithContext(context.WithValue(request.Context(), "auth", auth), Next()) }